 This next section will cover the features that will help you decide and compare some of the best options on the market out there.

-Best Customer Journey Analytics Software
+The Best Customer Journey Analytics Tools

 Before going out and breaking the bank on software with more capabilities than you need – figure out what exactly is your use case for customer journey analysis.